hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 However, it is desirable to run the watcher as a separate component for IoT use cases.
-Because, for the perun protocol to work, the watcher should be actively watching the blockchain for any states being registered and; if the registered state was not the latet off-chain state, the watcher must immediately register the latest off-chain state.
+Because, for the perun protocol to work, the watcher should be actively watching the blockchain for any states being registered and; if the registered state was not the latest off-chain state, the watcher must immediately register the latest off-chain state.
 Given the connectivity and power constraints of IoT devices, it might not be possible to meet these requirements if watching service is running on the IoT device.